diff-arch/Tapeworm/README.md

 **Note:** Rhino 5 users additionnally need to install the [GHPython plugin](https://www.food4rhino.com/app/ghpython) for Grasshopper.

+# Updating Tapeworm
+1. Remove the previous Tapeworm installation by:
+    - deleting the folder named **Tapeworm** from the Grasshopper *Libraries* folder
+    - deleting the folder named **Tapeworm_UserObjects** from the Grasshopper *UserObjects* folder
+2. Follow steps 1 through 5 from [Tapeworm Installation](#Tapeworm-Installation) above.

 # FFmpeg Installation
-You only need to install FFmpeg, if it isn't already installed on your computer!
+📌 You only need to install FFmpeg, if it isn't already installed on your computer!

-Tapeworm should automatically detect existing FFmpeg installations.
+📌 The **Tapeworm** <kbd>FFmpeg Remote</kbd> component will try to automatically locate your FFmpeg installation the first time you place it on the Grasshopper canvas! **On Windows, the FFmpeg executable can by default only be located on the `C:/` drive!** If you prefer to keep it on another drive, you need to manually change the `WIN_SEARCH_PATH` variable in **Tapeworm/config.py**!

 ## Install FFmpeg on Windows
 <details>